ScooloV/bbpedia/docs/death_zone/match_events.md

 Long pass and Long bomb Pass actions may not be attempted, and the Hail Mary Pass skill may not be used.

-(7-8, 3) APPEAL F0R SILENCE
+(7-8, 3) APPEAL FOR SILENCE
-*"Will the spectators please quieten down, and allow the players to concentrate*
+*"Will the spectators please quieten down, and allow the players to concentrate on the game!
-*on the game!
 This is the last time I shall ask nicely."
-Unfortunately, telling a*
+Unfortunately, telling a
-*Blood Bowl crowd what to do is never wise, and asking nicely isn't the only*
-*thing that the ref won't be doing for a while..*
+Blood Bowl crowd what to do is never wise, and asking nicely isn't the only thing that the ref won't be doing for a while..*

 Until the start of the active team's next team turn, there is no referee!
 Both teams can commit up to three Foul actions during their